margaretmf/margaretmf.github.io/vocabulary.md

 * To resolve, to settle or find a solution to a problem, dispute, or contentioius matter
 * To decide firmly on a course of action

+## Tenacity: ##
+* The quality or fact of being able to grip something firmly; grip
+* The quality or fact of being very determine